abraunegg/onedrive/docs/usage.md

 ### Authorise the Application with Your Microsoft OneDrive Account
 Once you've installed the application, you'll need to authorise it using your Microsoft OneDrive Account.
 This can be done by simply running the application without any additional command switches.

-Please be aware that some companies may require you to explicitly add this app to the [Microsoft MyApps portal](https://myapps.microsoft.com/).
+Please be aware that some organisations may require you to explicitly add this app to the [Microsoft MyApps portal](https://myapps.microsoft.com/).
 To add an approved app to your apps, click on the ellipsis in the top-right corner and select "Request new apps."
 On the next page, you can add this app.
 If it's not listed, you should make a request through your IT department.

 This client supports the following methods to authenticate the application with Microsoft OneDrive:
 * Supports interactive browser-based authentication using OAuth2 and a redirect URI